pavelekshin/ciscoipphone-remote-control/README.md

 settings.py - global settings <br>

 # Requrements:
-for authentication on Cisco IP Phone you need to create End User on CUCM with Standard CTI Enabled role and associate them with phones.
+for authentication on Cisco IP Phone and remote control you need to create End User on CUCM with Standard CTI Enabled role and associate them with phones.

 > [!NOTE]
 > # IP Phone Information Access: